C-19 lateral flow device distribution service

 Ordering and managing test kit stock

 When a contractor signs up to provide the service, they should order test kits from a wholesaler.
 A list of participating wholesalers is available on the NHSBSA website.
 As of 1st July 2021, the only participating wholesaler is:

 - Alliance Healthcare – Product: DHSC COVID-19 test kits PIP: 8943037

 Test kits will be supplied free of charge to pharmacies providing the service as part of their standard deliveries from the wholesaler.
 The brand of test kits supplied will vary over time, subject to the contract for supply of kits which NHS Test and Trace has with manufacturers/suppliers.

-The test kits are supplied in cartons containing 54 boxes, with each box (for an individual person) containing seven test kits.
+The test kits are supplied in cartons containing multiple boxes, with each box (for an individual person) containing seven test kits.
 This allows the person to test themselves twice weekly over a three-week timeframe, with an additional test kit to factor in the potential for a void test.

-Pharmacy contractors can re-order appropriate quantities of kits in line with the demand of the population they serve, up to an initial order limit of one carton per pharmacy per day.
-This is to support the equitable distribution of tests to all pharmacies and will be subject to review.
+Pharmacy contractors can re-order appropriate quantities of kits in line with the demand of the population they serve, up to an order limit of one carton per pharmacy per day and a weekly limit of six cartons.
+This is to support the equitable distribution of tests to all pharmacies.

 To support product recall, on receipt of cartons from wholesalers, contractors must make a record of the following, which is retained for 6 months from the date on which the stock was delivered: